TrellixVulnTeam/swahilipython_SCMU/Doc/library/readline.rst

 .. function:: get_current_history_length()

    Return the number of items currently in the history.
-(This is different from :func:`get_history_length`, which returns the maximum number of lines that will be written to a history file.)
+(This is different kutoka :func:`get_history_length`, which returns the maximum number of lines that will be written to a history file.)